icons8/lunacy-docs/docs/release-notes/index.md

 - Several bugs in the text editor fixed
 - Text style and weight change error
 - Color picker closing bug
-- Duplicates are removed in dropdown list
+- Duplicated font names are removed in dropdown list
 - Selection frame was disappearing after opening some sketch files
 - Undo/redo for multiple selected objects worked wrong on when moving by arrow keys
 - Sticking in scroll mode